tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 * "Potential issue if geographic coordinate is at 0,0"

+An `Issue` with a `Response.result` of IS_ISSUE is an exact converse of a `Validation`.

+An `Issue` with a `Response.result` of POTENTIAL_ISSUE is distinct and has no analog in `Validation`, such is intended to express that there is a potential issue with the data, and that human review of the issue is needed to determine if the data are fit for a particular use, that is, as a caution.

+`Issue` is modeled in the ontology using the same structural pattern as `Validation`, composed with `Criterion`, but is interpreted in the negative or cautionary sense.

 ##### 4.4.1.3 Measure (normative)

     ME = { me | me =< ie, d, rt >, ie ∈ IE, d ∈ D ⋀ rt ∈ RT }

     me1 = < ie1, d1, rt1 >